venu-shastri/ooad-uml-knowledge/Assignments.md

 The participants are required to identify the different objects from the above problem statement and realize classes from the same.

-### Identify structural elements Relationships and write
+### Identify structural elements Relationships and define statements

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNTU5OTMzNSwxMzkwMDYzNTU4LC0xNT
+eyJoaXN0b3J5IjpbLTEzMTc2Mjc4NjMsMTM5MDA2MzU1OCwtMT
-IzMzQ4OTc0XX0=
+UyMzM0ODk3NF19
 -->